Friday, August 8, 2008

 1916 Berlin Olympic Stadium behind the 1936 Stadium

-1936 Stadium that was cancelled due to WW1
+1936 Stadium was canceled due to World War I

 Modern Berlin and its architecture and attention to details.

-Modern Berlin is fantastic with its architecture and attention to details.
+Modern Berlin is fantastic with its architecture and attention to detail.

 Modern Berlin and its architecture and attention to details.